-Ellen Peak has 1012 m above sea level, and it’s located in Stirling Range National Park.
-The mountain itself is not too high, but trust me, this hike is quite challenging.
-In fact, you need to climb over 800 m from the plain to the summit.
-It’s steep.
-Sometimes very steep.
-What’s more, the walking track to Ellen Peak in the Stirling Range is not signposted.
-You better be experienced in hiking and navigating before making an attempt.
-This hike is also a great warm-up before traversing the entire ridge.
+Ellen Peak at 1012 m is a remote peak located in Stirling Range National Park.
+The mountain itself is not too high, but the thing is you need to climb over 800 m from the plain to the summit to get it done.
+On top of that, the walking track to Ellen Peak in the Stirling Range is not signposted, so you better be experienced in navigating before making an attempt.
+With that being said, this is a great warm-up before traversing the entire ridge.
 So if you are planning to do the Stirling Range Ridge Walk in near future, this hike is for you.

 CARPARK – ELLEN PEAK SADDLE

-The walking track to Ellen Peak in the Stirling Range starts exactly in this location 34°19’10.2″S 118°23’31.6″E. Just copy and paste those numbers into the google maps, and you will find the trail head.
+The walking track to Ellen Peak in the Stirling Range starts exactly in this location 34°19’10.2″S 118°23’31.6″E. Just copy and paste those numbers into google maps, and you’ll find the trailhead.
 Park your car somewhere nearby.
 The beginning is nice and easy.
-You will be walking for 6 km on a flat track.
+You will start with a 6 km walk on a flat track.
 After finishing this section, turn left.
-The turn-off is marked with some rocks left on the ground.
+Luckily, the turn-off is marked with some rocks left on the ground.
 From there, the trail goes up to Ellen Peak Saddle, and changes into a rugged ‘bush bash’.
-Sooner or later, you will be given an opportunity to view the entire ridge.
-This challenging hike is called The Stirling Range Ridge Walk.
+Sooner or later, you’ll be given an opportunity to view the entire ridge.
+That’s where you go for the Stirling Range Ridge Walk.

 ELLEN PEAK SADDLE – THE RIDGE

 There are a couple of small campsites on Ellen Peak Saddle where you can set up a tent and spend the night.
-They are mostly used by people who do The Stirling Range Ridge Walk, and start their hike late in the day.
+They are mostly used by people who do the Stirling Range Ridge Walk, and start their hike late in the day.
 The path is pretty much intuitive to this point.
-I would even say that it’s almost 100% accurate with the AllTrails recording.
-The summit seems to be very close, but the truth is that the most difficult part is just about to start.
+I would even say it’s almost 100% accurate with the AllTrails recording.
+The summit seems to be very close, but the truth is that the toughest part is yet to come.
 The track suddenly becomes very steep, and it’s no longer obvious.
-It’s still about 2 km from Ellen Peak Saddle to the summit, and the climb is almost vertical.
-I hope the weather will hold up for you, keep pushing on towards the exposed ridge.
+From Ellen Peak Saddle, it’s still around 2 km to the summit.
+As long as the weather holds up for you, keep pushing on towards the exposed ridge.

 This is all you need to know about Ellen Peak in the Stirling Range.
 Are you experienced in hiking unsignposted trails?
 Let me know by leaving a comment below!